 Teaching digital literacy and encouraging students to be good digital citizens.

 Showcasing diversity in technology and highlighting the achievements of, and opportunities for, women and people of color in technology.

 Taking field trips to local libraries to introduce students to library resources.

-How can we expect to inspire a love of learning and understanding technology in children who are led to believe that no opportunities exists for them?
-Enabling access to technology for students, intuitive education on how to use technology safely and effectively, and ensuring students see themselves represented and that space exists for them in a technological future are all essential to guaranteeing students don’t inevitably find themselves left out and left behind in an increasingly more digital world.
+How can we expect to inspire a love of learning and understanding technology in children who are led to believe that no opportunities exist for them?
+Enabling access to technology for students, education on digital citizenship, and proper representation of students is vital for their technological future.

 The creativity is there.
 The potential is there.
 The spark is there.
 It is simply up to us to show them what they can do with it and to create space for them to do so.